What To Do After A Car Accident

 Check for injuries in a safe place

 Following an accident, the priority should always be the safety of all involved.
-Immediately after the collision, if the driver is in good health, they should move the vehicle into a safe place away from oncoming traffic.
+The first thing you'll need to do is stop your vehicle if it's safe to do so.
+You should then move the vehicle into a safe place away from oncoming traffic.
 Once there, check for injuries to all occupants of your own vehicle, and double-check the health of other parties, too.

 In the case where the car(s) cannot be moved due to damage or injury, you should attempt to give prior notice to oncoming traffic by hand signals, or by using an emergency warning triangle.
 This way, the risks of a further accident are reduced, especially when visibility is reduced, such as when driving at night.